yeti23/cyclinginterval/docs/FAQ.markdown

 ---

 # FAQ
- - What is CyclingInterval?
+ * What is CyclingInterval?

-CyclingInterval is an application that lets you plan interval training sessions on your Apple Watch.
+    > CyclingInterval is an application that lets you plan interval training sessions on your Apple Watch.
+<br><br>

-- How do I add a workout?
+- How do I add a workout

-Place your ZWO files in iCloud Drive and use the import function in *Exercises*.
+    > Place your ZWO files in iCloud Drive and use the import function in *Exercises*.
+<br><br>
 - How do you analyze the sessions you've carried out?

-You can export a session, and then import it into a third-party application.
+    > You can export a session, and then import it into a third-party application.
+<br><br>
 - I can't find the session I programmed on my Apple Watch.

-The programmed session appears in the Exercise app.
+    > The programmed session appears in the Exercise app.
+<br><br>

-- Can CyclingInterval be used to create exercises?
+- Can the CyclingInterval app be used to create exercises?

-No, there are websites where you can create or download workouts.
+    > No, there are websites where you can create or download workouts.
+<br><br>

-- My Apple Watch asks me to save my exercise?
+- At the end of my workout, my Apple Watch asks me to save my exercise?

-The Exercise app lets you save training sessions.
-CyclingInterval lets you read unscheduled sessions by specifying a date on which they were completed.
+    > The Exercise on Apple Watch app lets you save workouts.
+The CyclingInterval app lets you read unscheduled sessions by specifying a date on which they were completed.